 Current work

-She is a dynamic public speaker, journalist and author of three books, including her memoir, Marathon Woman, which is currently being made into a feature film.
+Kathrine is an Emmy award-winning TV commentator and has covered the Olympic Games, World and National Championships as well as hundreds of other events including the New York City, Chicago, Los Angeles and every televised edition of the Boston Marathon (41 consecutive years!).
+She is a journalist that has published hundreds of articles and is and author of three books, including her memoir, Marathon Woman.
 Other books include, 26.2 Marathon Stories, co-authored with her husband, Roger Robinson, and Running and Walking for Women Over 40.

 Video